 Aisles between equipment, stock, etc., should be free of obstructions so the crane operator can move freely.
-These aisles should be a minimum of a meter wide, or meet local regulations.
+These aisles should be a minimum of a three feet (one meter) wide or meet local regulations.

 Crane operators should always position themselves for the best view of the crane they are controlling.
 The crane should never be operated blindly.
 The operator should stay as close to the crane load as possible.
 Operators should never position themselves in a "pinch" point.